-Wadsworth Manor is a composite of several English houses which the client selected while traveling.
-The floor plans are original, developed by Mark Turpin in collaboration with the client.
+Wadsworth Manor is a composite of houses which the client admired while traveling in the Cotswolds in the United Kingdom.
+The floor plans are original, developed by Mark Turpin in collaboration with the collector.
 The design scales to represent over 3,500 square feet of living space.
-The client will complete the exterior finish and interior decoration.
+Sandra Young completed the exterior and the beautifully decorated interior.
+Wadsworth Manor was Miniature Collector's cover story in October 2013.
+Tammy Fraley of Fraley Photography captured the finished house in the photo images below.
+Wadsworth Manor was also shown in the March 2007 issue of Dollhouse and Miniature Scene magazine in the UK.

 Wadsworth Manor's fourteen large rooms are connected by wide hallways.
 These rooms and a large beamed attic provide ample space for the treasures of many generations.
 The rooms include: parlour, dining room, music room, kitchen, breakfast room, and a glass conservatory on the first floor, with three bedrooms, two bathrooms, and a nanny's room on the second floor.
 Three fireplaces warm the interior of this inviting house.